 5. Make Friendsgiving Fun

 Make it fun!
 The whole point of Friendsgiving is to have fun with your friends, so make sure that’s at the forefront of everything you do.
 Whether you play games, watch football, or just sit around and chat all day, take some time to relax and enjoy each other’s company.

 That’s what this holiday is all about after all, so don’t get lonely this year.

 Celebrating Friendsgiving is a great way to enjoy all the best parts of Thanksgiving – the food, the company, the gratitude – without all the stress of travel and family drama.
 And if you’re not sure how to get started, don’t worry – we’ve got you covered here.

 Just follow these tips and you’ll be on your way to hosting a Friendsgiving celebration that everyone will remember for years to come.
 Not only that but you could do the same for Christmas and New Year’s Eve if you are away from the family living in a rural area.

 Have you had a Friendsgiving in your area yet?
 It’s still not too late to have a get-together for Friendsgiving any day of the year.

-I’d love to hear more about your get-together living in a rural in the comments below.
+I’d love to hear more about your get-together living in a rural area or other Friendsgiving ideas you may have.